Ä¢¹½ÊÓÆµ

 Demographics

-In terms of college education, Horseshoe Beach ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Horseshoe Beach ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The per capita income in Horseshoe Beach in 2022 was $33,843, which is middle income relative to Florida and the nation.
 This equates to an annual income of $135,372 for a family of four.